Communication Arts (COM)

 Students are employed on a part or full time basis with an organization in which communication skills are required.

-Course offered: SEM
+Course offered: FA, SP, SU

 COM499 Senior Research Project (3 course hours)